jaewon415/Budget-Planning-Frontend-UI/README.md

 **Retrieve**: This operation will bring back the old budget plan from the version history graph database to the plan graph database.

-**Merge**: This operation will merge two budget plans into one budget plan.
+**Merge**: Some budget items in the project may need to be reduced or eliminated for a variety of reasons, ranging from This operation will merge two budget plans into one budget plan.

 <p align="center">
   <img width="504" alt="image" src="https://user-images.githubusercontent.com/17026620/178139431-1cda17d6-9eb2-461a-8b45-95e4c874d4ad.png">
 </p>

-1. On budget planning application, navigate to the **plans** page.
+1. On the budget planning application, navigate to the **plans** page.
 2. Select two budget plans
 3. Above the list of operations available, click MERGE